lloydwilliams/metrics/jmx/README.md

 # JMX

-If you are going to use the JMX integration (with the Datadog Agent) you need to open the JMX port for Tomcat:
+For Tomcat, if you are going to use the JMX integration (with the Datadog Agent) you need to open the JMX port for Tomcat:

 ```
 -Dcom.sun.management.jmxremote \